 One way to avoid being bumped for a more lucrative event is to work in a ‘no move’ clause in your contract.

-If you’re flexible with the hotel, you could create an opportunity to negotiate concessions that can improve your bottom line.
+However, if you’re flexible with the hotel, you could create an opportunity to negotiate concessions that can improve your bottom line.

 But, what if you didn’t include the clause in your contract and the hotel asks you to move your event dates?
 If you’re flexible with the hotel, you could create an opportunity to negotiate concessions that can improve your bottom line.
 Depending on how valuable the replacement group is and your level of flexibility, you could possibly reduce F&B costs, find a lower room cost date, or have the hotel issue a dollar-for-dollar credit to your account.